- December 13, 1948 - October 26, 2013

 So very sorry to hear of Ted's passing.
 You and Becky are in my thoughts and prayers.
 He loved his family and beloved pets.
 I have...Read More »

 7 of 14 | Posted by: Kathy Nau

 “One time, Ted and I went to the local hang out at White Rock Lake in Dallas.

 We both brought our guitars.
-We found an old bench near the water...Read More »
+We found an old bench near the water and...Read More »

 “Dear Diane and Becky,